Tender, Swollen, Bleeding Gums? What You Need to Know Before It’s Too Late!

 The Bellevue Dentists at Brookside Dental are dedicated to insuring that you have healthy gums.
 Tender, swollen or bleeding gums can indicate dental health problems that need to be corrected.
-The Bellevue Dentists, Dr. Cynthia Pauley and Dr. Brian Cave, will check your gum condition at each dental visit to catch any potential problems at an early stage.
+Our Bellevue dentists will check your gum condition at each dental visit to catch any potential problems at an early stage.

 As children, missing a few teeth was considered cute.
 The prospect of finding money under your pillow from the tooth fairy even made losing a tooth exciting.

 However, losing teeth as an adult is not something anyone looks forward to occurring.
 If you knew you were putting yourself at risk of a toothless smile in the future, you most likely would want to do everything you could to prevent it, right?

 “I brush and floss (almost) every day, isn’t that enough to keep my teeth from falling out?”

 Brushing and flossing are very important to maintaining healthy teeth and gums.
 Very few people floss as often as needed to prevent bacteria from growing.
 It’s important to realize gingivitis can develop in as few as 24 hours!
 While excellent home care is the most important step to preventing gum disease, there are many risk factors.

 In addition to age, these factors can increase your risk for gum disease:

 • Smoking or tobacco use